spensbot/captivatesynth.com/docs/Videos.md

 Captivate empowers musicians, djs, and hobbyists to compliment their sound with a visual experience that just works.

-It's free and open source.
-We can't wait so see what you create.
+It's free and open source, and we can't wait so see what you create.
 (Go make something awesome)

 ## Promo Video Monologue 2

 Welcome to Captivate.
 The lighting and visual synth.
-Captivate is live-generating this lighting and visuals.
+Captivate is live-generating these lighting and visuals.
 And it's all dynamically synchronized to the music.

-Music is dynamic and fun and intuitive.
-Creating a visual experience should be just as rewarding
+Music is dynamic, fun and intuitive.
+Creating a visual experience should feel just as good

 Years ago, we set out to create a lighing app inspired by our favorite music software.
 The result is incredible, but most importantly, it's incredibly fun and easy to use.

-Captivate accomplishes this with a revolutionary and intutive approach that streamlines the complexity of a DMX universe, and empowers users to add complexity when and where they need it.
+Captivate accomplishes this with a revolutionary and intutive approach that streamlines the complexity of a DMX universe, and empowering users to add complexity when and where they need it.

 It's free and open source.
-We can't wait so see what you create.
-(Go make something awesome)
+Go make something awesome.

 ## Tutorial 1: DMX Universe Setup